 A. We have a 90% sexing guarantee.
-For errors that exceed the guarantee, we will refund difference between pullet and cockerel prices.
-Sexing errors must be reported when chicks are not more than 10 weeks old.
+For errors that exceed the guarantee, we will refund the pullet price up to the 90% guarantee.
+Sexing errors must be reported when chicks are at least 10 weeks old but no later than 18 weeks old.

 No Credit will be issued for any reasons after the birds are 18 weeks old.

 Q. How do you know what are pullets or cockerels?

 A. Some of our breeds are color sexable, some of our breeds are bred so the males and females produce as chicks a long wing feather or a short wing feather for male or female and then some of our breeds are vent sexed by a professional chick sexer.

 Q. Do I need a rooster so my hens will lay eggs?